A short career in Australian midget racing, driving V Twins only, first for Eric Morton in # 24 then for Ron Ward in # 3, and spanning only 1955 - 56.

 Bill started his power sport career in speedboat racing.
 He is seen here at St. George Motor Boat Club , Sans Souci , NSW, with the fabulous multi award winning GMC powered skiff, Lydie IV.
 Later he moved into Speedway, his first drive being in the Eric Morton twin # 24.

-Bill gets kitted up for his maiden midget drive, in the Eric Morton # 24 twin at Cumberland Oval, Parramatta.
+Bill gets pats on the head after winning his maiden Speedcar race in the Eric Morton # 24 twin at Cumberland Oval, Parramatta.
 Tommy Bradshaw on the left and Eric Morton on the right.

 A fairly skinny, Bill Shevill tries out the # 24 midget of Eric's in the Morton backyard.